troopashells/M.I.M.P/README.md

-Mugen running on Pi 4 .
+Mugen on Pi 4 .
 Aka M.I.M.P.

 This is a project to get Mugen 1.0 running on Pi 4.